Family Educational Rights and Privacy Act (FERPA)

 Non-Academic Policies and Regulations

 - Non-Academic Code of Conduct Violation Hearing Process

 - Policy on Possession, Use and Sale of Alcoholic Beverages and Illegal Drugs and Drug Abuse Education Programs

 - Sexual Assault, Dating Violence, Domestic Violence and Stalking Prevention

 The law provides students certain rights with respect to their education records.

 These rights include:

 1. The right to inspect and review his/her education record within 45 days of the day the college receives a request for access.
-A student who wishes to review his/her education record must submit a written request to the Associate Dean for Curriculum and Academic Records that identifies the record(s) he/she wishes to inspect.
-The Associate Dean will make arrangements for access and notify the student of the time and place where the records may be inspected.
+A student who wishes to review his/her education record must submit a written request to the Registrar that identifies the record(s) he/she wishes to inspect.
+The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.

 2. The right to request amendment of his/her education records.
 A student may ask the College to amend a record that he/ she believes is inaccurate.
-The student should submit a written request to the Associate Dean for Curriculum and Academic Records, clearly identify the part of the record he/she wants changed, and specify why the record is inaccurate.
-If the Associate Dean decides not to amend the record as requested, the student will be notified of the decision and advised of his or her right to a hearing regarding the request for amendment.
+The student should submit a written request to the Registrar, clearly identify the part of the record he/she wants changed, and specify why the record is inaccurate.
+If the Registrar decides not to amend the record as requested, the student will be notified of the decision and advised of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 3. The right to provide written consent before the college releases personally identifiable information contained in the student’s education record, except to the extent that FERPA authorizes disclosure without consent.
 The college will disclose a student’s educational records without prior written consent in the following instances: